jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 "'Fabian'?"
 The demon mimicked, sneering. "'Basil'?
 Oh, go on."
 He gestured rudely and turned aside, looking disgusted.

 Basil smiled again and leaned in to whisper confidentially to Fabian.
 "He's a grumpy one, Nigel is, but I've always felt it was just an act.
 You'll get used to him.
-He's not even a true demon, really, just a type 2 homunculus, but he gets touchy if you ever try to point that out."
+He's not even a true demon, really, just a Type 2 homunculus, but he gets touchy if you ever try to point that out."

 Fabian looked uncomfortably at the tiny man.
 "So, how is he going to help us?"

 Basil gestured at Nigel.
-"He's a counter--it's one of his specialties.
+"He's a *counter*---it's one of his specialties.
 He counts things.
-He's also a splitter--he can break himself into arbitrarily many copies, each under his control.
+He's also a *splitter*---he can break himself into arbitrarily many copies, each under his control.
+Sadly, he can only control one copy at a time, but still, it's a useful ability.
 We'll have him use those attributes with Dijkstra's algorithm to find the shortest path."

 "Are you both quite through talking about me?"
 Nigel asked, still not looking at them.
 "That's very rude, you realize.
 I should know.
 I do it all the time."